 Jack Spade thought he had been dealt the right cards, but reckless gambling seems to have cost him his life.
 All those who sat around the poker table that night have something to hide, but can your party work out which card sharp was responsible for his murder?
 If you’re ready to go all-in, then the nearby streets hold the clues and characters, but you’ll need all your cunning, and maybe a favour or two from Lady Luck, to catch the killer.

-The game will run on Saturday afternoons until the 27th October 2018.
+The game will run on Saturday afternoons throughout the summer of 2019.
 Dead Man’s Hand is an experience designed for teams and a group size of 3-6 is suggested.
 See below for more FAQs.

 The game combines the best elements of immersive theatre, escape rooms, treasure hunts, storytelling and comedy, to create a unique immersive experience packed with mystery and puns.
 Become the main character in this real-world adventure as you solve the case of the Dead Man's Hand.